UoGSOCIS/uogsocis.github.io/README.md

 proper programming styles on any submitted code.

-In order to contribute, please fork this repository and submit a pull request to our master branch.
-Our admin will review the request and inform you of any changes that need to be made before the merge.
+In order to contribute, please fork this repository and submit a pull request to our `main` branch.
+Our maintainers will review the request and inform you of any changes that need to be made before the merge.

 If you are building a large feature, discuss it with us first, and make multiple small commits.
+Ideally the feature should have an issue, possibly with subtasks.
 If you submit a single monolithic commit, we will likely reject it and ask that you split it up.

 We reserve the right to reject pull requests and close issues if we do not agree with how they affect the website.